 Organization is about seeing both the big picture/end goal and breaking it down into its smaller, more manageable parts.

 College advisors have web pages that are filled with tips and tricks on how to organize yourself for academic success.
-Transferring these tips into a real world application, these are great ideas for personal organization and managing your resolutions.
+Transferring these tips into a real-world application, these are great ideas for personal organization and managing your resolutions.

 Maintaining Resolution Success

 The first step is to ask yourself: what is the most important goal I have for myself this year?
 Look at the resolution as the journey to the end-goal, not the end-goal itself.
-As fellow blogger, My MS and Me, put it best: consider your resolution “aims”, not as a resolution.
+As a fellow blogger, My MS and Me put it best: consider your resolution “aims”, not as a resolution.
 An aim seems more achievable, whereas a resolution has the stigma of failure attached to it.